 - the nurse as a change agent

-- change agents in nursing
+- nurse leaders as change agents

-- Nursing change agents
+- nurse as change agents

-- nurses as change agent
+- nurses as a change agent